-• Definition: A smoke-free policy bans the carrying or use of burning tobacco, or any other plant product intended for inhalation, including hookahs and marijuana, by any resident, relative, visitor, or worker within any common or private area of the building/complex.
-A smoke-free policy can also apply to e-cigarettes when specified in the lease language.
+Definition: A smoke-free policy bans the carrying or use of burning tobacco, or any other plant product intended for inhalation, including hookahs and marijuana, by any resident, relative, visitor, or worker within any common or private area of the building/complex.
+It is recommended that a smoke-free policy include e-cigarettes through specified lease language.